 Students with higher academic averages and the greatest financial need will be given priority.

 Professional students pursuing their DMD or MD degrees who are residents of the State of Georgia, are U.S. citizens and have demonstrated financial need are eligible to apply for Ty Cobb scholarships.

 The following information, forms and documents must be filed with the Ty Cobb Educational Foundation in order for an applicant to be considered for a scholarship.

 All forms and information must be postmarked by March 1st.
 The transcript must be official and must include grades of the current fall semester or quarter.

 - A completed application form including a section stating the specific circumstances which cause you to request financial assistance.

 - A letter of recommendation from a faculty member, academic dean or advisor.

-- Official transcripts of all college studies including spring semester or quarter grades.
+- Official transcripts of all college studies including fall semester or quarter grades.